shakila-12/msvsdqwc/README.md

 # Mixed-signal PD Research Program
-# Week 0
+# WEEK 0
 ## Day 1:
-- Open source tool installation
+**Open source tool installation**
+- How to install EDA tools for IC design and simulations?
+- -